kayhaywood/rock-paper-scissors/README.md

 # rock-paper-scissors
-## adding files to rock-paper-scissors
-### 5 rounds of rock-paper-scissors against a computer player
+## Play 5 rounds of rock-paper-scissors against a computer player

 Play 5 rounds of rock, paper, scissors game against a random computer player.
 There are 3 different computer players you could get each time you play 5 rounds.
  Cycle Player - cycles through the moves (rock, paper, scissors) Random Player - randomly plays the moves
  Reflect Player - remembers the move Human player played last round.